CopOnTheRun/FB-Message-Parser/README.md

+# Facebook Message Export Parser

-Facebook has a feature that allows users to download a copy of their data.
-This is just a small parser to help extract some of that data, specifically from the 'html/messages.htm' file.
-This parser is built using Beautiful Soup, an excellent html parser for python.
+Facebook has a feature that allows users to download a copy of their data as a zip archive containing htm files with their data.
+The aim of this parser is to take this archive and to extract a user's Facebook Messages from it; to transfer them into a more useful format, as well as performing some analysis to produce interesting data.

+#### Running the Code
+The Facebook Export can be downloaded from  the [Facebook Settings](https://www.facebook.com/settings) menu.

 Run "python fb_parser.py" with the 'messages.htm' file in the same directory to export to JSON as proof of concept.

-You can download your facebook data [here](https://www.facebook.com/settings)

-More information about Beautiful Soup can be found [here](http://www.crummy.com/software/BeautifulSoup/)
+#### Dependencies
+The code is written in Python 2.7.
+The parser uses [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) to do the bulk of the capture from the htm file.

+[Anaconda Python](https://store.continuum.io/cshop/anaconda/) for scientific computing is a simple and easy way to install all the dependencies for the code, alongside many other useful libraries.
+It can be downloaded [here](http://continuum.io/downloads).